-The Diane and Guilford Glazer Institute for Jewish Studies at Pepperdine University is launching a new Human Rights Program in Buenos Aires, Argentina the summer of 2015.
-This program will include two core courses aimed at introducing students to the evolution of human rights and the experience of involuntarily dispersed communities, due to forced resettlement, nationalist conflict, racism, slavery, and war.
+The Diane and Guilford Glazer Institute for Jewish Studies at Pepperdine University launched a Human Rights Program in Buenos Aires, Argentina, the summer of 2015.
+This program includes two core courses aimed at introducing students to the evolution of human rights and the experience of involuntarily dispersed communities, due to forced resettlement, nationalist conflict, racism, slavery, and war.
 Students will study the implications of the vast movement of people, ideas, beliefs, and goods across the world, along with the legal, social, and cultural obstacles they face.
-It is our hope that the students enrolled in this program will learn about the global conditions of human rights and diaspora communities, and gain invaluable perspectives to think critically about reforms both at home and abroad.
+It is our hope that the students enrolled in this program will learn about the global conditions of human rights and diaspora communities and gain invaluable perspectives to think critically about reforms both at home and abroad.

-Students enrolled in the program are required to take two core courses, which will focus on the history of human rights, as well as the experience of involuntarily dispersed groups.
+Students enrolled in the program are required to take two core courses that will focus on the history of human rights, as well as the experience of involuntarily dispersed groups.

-• The first course is entitled "History of International Human Rights" (HIST 405.02) and will be taught by Professor Ed Larson.
-Students will focus on a series of historical case studies and discuss key issues and debates surrounding the evolution of human rights.
+The first course, "History of International Human Rights" (HIST 405.02), is taught by Professor Ed Larson.
+Students focus on a series of historical case studies and discuss key issues and debates surrounding the evolution of human rights.

-• In addition to the three courses above, Spanish courses will be offered as is the case for all Buenos Aires program, as well as a conversational Hebrew course.
+In addition to the two courses above, Spanish courses will be offered, as is the case for all Buenos Aires programs, as well as a conversational Hebrew course.